cartologic/fgdb2postgis/README.rst

                 --t_srs=t_srs

 .. tip::
-  * This tool is tested with PostgreSQL v 9.5 and PostGIS v 2.2
+  * This tool is tested with:

+    * GDAL/OGR v 1.11.4
+    * PostgreSQL v 11.7
+    * PostGIS v 2.5
+    * ArcGIS Pro v 2.5.1

-  * Currently the tool support only Latin Name fields and suptypes, domain values can be in any   language, make sure to set the corresponding windows domain
+  * The tool support only Latin characters for field names and suptypes while domain values and descriptions can be in any locale.

 .. warning::
   * DO NOT apply this tool in a production postgis database!